-Oddly timed ovulations is how some women end up pregnant in their late forties or fifties!
-They think they’ve been cut loose from it all, only to find themselves having a final hurrah ovulation that has resulted in a pregnancy.
-While this is not that common, it does happen.
+Oddly timed ovulation can result in sort-of-menopausal women ending up pregnant.
+You think you’ve been cut loose from it all, only to find yourself having a final hurrah ovulation that has resulted in a pregnancy.
+While a surprise pregnancy as you enter menopause is not that common, it does happen.

-There are two ways to enter menopause – either through surgical or medical interventions (removal of ovaries) or naturally, with age.
-What age you hit menopause will vary, with the best indicator being genetic – ask around your mother and any of her siblings.
-The slower perimenopause is, the fewer symptoms are experienced, but it’s very difficult to predict what will happen to you.
+There are two ways to enter menopause, with the first being naturally with age, and the other being through surgical or medical interventions (removal of ovaries or hormone-blocking treatments).
+What age you hit menopause will vary, with the best indicator being genetic – ask your mother and any of her sisters.

 Signs and symptoms of perimenopause